Oklahoma Redbud Tree

 It is the perfect little shade or accent tree, used almost anywhere in the landscape.
 One would look lovely in a formal setting by your patio or walkway.

 Or, create a feature out of a larger planting.
-Use 3, 5 or 7 trees to at the border of a wilderness.
-This natural understory tree will look incredible in a woodland effect.
+Use 3, 5, or 7 trees in a woodland setting, easily naturalizing, and rambling throughout the canopy of larger trees, not minding a touch of afternoon shade.
+This natural understory tree will lend an incredible wilderness effect.

-Keep the root system cool in hot, dry climates with a 3 to 4 inch layer of shredded wood mulch.
-Spread it out 3 feet out past the canopy.
+Keep the root system cool in hot, dry climates with a 3 to 4-inch layer of shredded wood mulch, spread out 3 feet past the canopy.
 This tree will tolerate a considerable amount of heat once established.

-The Oklahoma Redbud, like many of the Redbud trees can be grown as a single trunk tree or trained to a multi trunk tree depending on the effect desired in the landscape.
+Oklahoma, like many Redbud trees, can be grown as a single-trunk tree or trained into a multi-trunk tree depending on the effect desired in the landscape.
+Trim after the flowers fade to correct growth and control size.

-The Oklahoma Redbud takes up very little room, but offers you so much in return.
+The Oklahoma Redbud takes up very little room but offers you so much in return.
 This unique performer is in high demand.
-If you see it in stock on the site, please order now.
+If you see it in stock on the site, please order at NatureHills.com now.

 Single Stem, Multi Stem, Shrub Form, Oh My!